 Office of the Registrar representative Wendy Taylor, Acting Registrar

-Communications, OVPI/IACE Hannah Mashon, Communications Officer
+OVPI/IACE Hannah Mashon, Director of Indigenous University Communications

 • The Terms of Reference for the ICD Committee will be submitted to the Approving Authority by January 10, 2024.